Redshifted civilizations, galactic empires, and the Fermi paradox: Special and general relativistic considerations

 where $\hat{\chi}^r$, $\hat{\chi}^\theta$, and $\hat{\chi}^\phi$ are the components of $\chi^\mu$ (which have units of length) in the orthonormal basis of vectors $\hat{e}^{\mu}_{i}$.
 Inserting the above expression into Eq. \eqref{EqA:GeodesicDeviation} yields the following expressions (assuming only $\dot{r}=0$) for the components of the acceleration in the orthonormal basis:

 Up to a difference in sign convention and a frame rotation, the above expressions agree with those obtained from the tidal tensor in \cite{Marck:1983}.
-The longitudinal component $\hat{A}^\phi$ is finite so long as one remains at a finite distance from the horizon.
-The components $\hat{A}^r$ and $\hat{A}^\theta$ transverse to the orbital direction can become large; in the case of circular orbits, one can see from Eq. \eqref{EqA:AngMomCirc} that the angular momentum $l$ can become large for circular orbit radii $r_c$ that approach the photon radius $3M$.
+The longitudinal component $\hat{A}^\phi$ is finite and bounded so long as one remains at a finite distance from the horizon radius $2M$---in particular $\hat{A}^\phi$ has a finite magnitude at the photon radius $r=3M$, and is in fact suppressed for large $M$.
+The components $\hat{A}^r$ and $\hat{A}^\theta$ transverse to the orbital direction can become large; in the case of circular orbits, one can see from Eq. \eqref{EqA:AngMomCirc} that the angular momentum $l$ can become large for circular orbit radii $r_\mathrm{c}$ that approach the photon radius $3M$.

-For circular orbits, one may expand the transverse components $\hat{A}^r$ and $\hat{A}^\theta$ in the parameter $\rho_{\mathrm{circ}}:=r_c-3M$, that is, the coordinate difference between the orbital radius $r_c$ and the photon radius $3M$.
+For circular orbits, one may expand the transverse components $\hat{A}^r$ and $\hat{A}^\theta$ in the parameter $\rho_{\mathrm{circ}}:=r_\mathrm{c}-3M$, that is, the coordinate difference between the orbital radius $r_\mathrm{c}$ and the photon radius $3M$.
 We obtain:

 where we have defined:

 At the point of closest approach in a scattering trajectory, one may set $l=be$ and (after making use of Eq. \eqref{EqA:ImpactPar}) expand in $1/e$:

 where we have defined: